vlaaad/vlaaad.github.io/reveal.md

 <video controls><source src="/assets/reveal-pro/system-stickers.mp4" type="video/mp4"></source></video>

+## Vega(-Lite) visualizations

+[Vega(-Lite)](https://vega.github.io/) is a declarative data visualization language that uses json for visualization description.
+Reveal bundles a view that converts Clojure data structures to json and shows them as vega visualizations, providing a convenient way to explore the data:

+<video controls><source src="/assets/reveal/vega-view.mp4" type="video/mp4"></source></video>

 ## Inspect object fields and properties

 Any object in the JVM has class and fields, making them easily accessible for inspection is extremely important.
 With `java-bean` contextual action you get a debugger-like view of objects in the VM.
 Access to this information greatly improves the visibility of the VM and allows to explore it.
 For example, for any class you have on the classpath you can get the place where it's coming from: